-In November 2022, the Group entered into a contract for the purchase and sale of shares of the Closed Joint Stock Company "Gold Mining Company "Zolotaya Zvezda" (CJSC "Zolotaya Zvezda") in the amount of 25 shares for a total amount of TUSD 7,457 (equivalent of RUR 450,000 thousand), which is 25% of all issued and voting shares of the company.
-CJSC "Zolotaya Zvezda" operates mining project in the Khakassia region of the Russian Federation.
+In November 2022, the Group entered into a contract for the purchase and sale of shares of the Closed Joint Stock Company "Gold Mining Company "Zolotaya Zvezda" (CJSC "Zolotaya Zvezda") in the amount of 25 shares for a total amount of TUSD 7,457 (equivalent of RUB 450,000 thousand), which is 25% of all issued and voting shares of the company.
+CJSC "Zolotaya Zvezda" operates mining project in the Khakasia region of the Russian Federation.
+During 2023 the Group paid additional TUSD 1,353 for acquisition.